CDLUC3/mrt-doc/design/object-reset/README.md

 - Collapse History and Reset object to new version (same ark); Purge orphaned files; History is documented but inaccessible
   - PRO: ark is retained, histoy is kept, need way to retain old history without items in cloud storage
 - Tombstone files in cloud storage to convey key deletions/key renames; History is documented but inaccessible
+  - PRO: change history could be reassembled by referencing 0 byte tombstones; changes are first applied to cloud storage
+- Repair transactions: apply file delete and file rename transactions (conveyed in json) to an existing object to clean up he object
+  - This is an attempt to define a generic solution around David's poposed changeToken fix
+  - A flag could be included in transaction to allow/disallow the complete deletion of all files with identical checksum values

 ### Alter Object Hierarchy
 - Change Owner